tiendu/tiendu.github.io/_posts/2022-12-26-oneliners-for-bioinformatics-eng.markdown

 `awk -v count=1 '/^>/ {getline seq; match($0, />(.+)* /, name); label=(a[name[1]]++ ? ">"count++"|R" : ">"count"|F"); print label"\n"seq}' file.fa`

-* Rename sequence header of fasta with leader 10-powered.
+* Rename sequence header of fasta with leading power of 10.

 `awk '/>/ {getline seq; a[count++][$0]=seq} END {label=10^length(count); for (i in a) for (j in a[i]) print ">"label+i"\n"a[i][j]}' file.fa`